kathrynmwood/Americana/README.md

 The app allows users to create an account and log in.
 The user can then view a list of all National Parks, as well as park-specific details, including location, description, and weather info.
 I used JSON data from the National Park Service Data API to create these pages.

-The user can add a national park to her personal bucket list.
-Once the user visits the park, she .
-The user can add notes and a review to visited parks.
+The user can add national parks to her personal bucket list.
+Once the user visits the park, she can remove the park from her bucket list.

 **Live site:** https://project-2-katiewood.herokuapp.com/